dmepaiyeda/InspireHer_Mockup/README.md

 # InspireHer_Mockup
 An interactive mockup that breaks down the components of InspireHer.
+Feel free to check it out here: https://pr.to/T3EKU8/

 # The Problem
 1. High school female students are unaware of job opportunities